geosolutions-it/geonode-workshop/README.md

 # Geonode Workshop
-A basic geonode project, for educational purposes and local tests.
+A basic GeoNode 4.1.0 Project, for educational purposes and local tests.

 [Install Docker](https://docs.docker.com/engine/install/) for your OS, then just run:
 ```bash